Frosty the Snowman (TV special): Soundtrack

+Release

+The special debuted on December 7, 1969, on CBS.
+It was ranked as the No. 1 television program for the week of December 1–7, 1969, by Nielsen Media Research, earning a 30.5 rating and a 45 share.
+It remained on CBS for the next 55 years until NBCUniversal, which owned the program along with the rest of the pre-1974 Videocraft (Rankin/Bass) catalog, brought the special (along with Rudolph the Red-Nosed Reindeer) onto its own network, NBC for 2024.

-Home media
+Home video

-VHS and LaserDisc

 Family Home Entertainment released Frosty the Snowman on VHS as part of the Christmas Classics Series in 1989 and 1993, with multiple re-prints throughout the 1990s.
 It was paired with The Little Drummer Boy on LaserDisc in 1992.
 Upon its 1989 and 1993 releases, the special was also bundled in box sets with the other Rankin/Bass Christmas specials including Rudolph the Red-Nosed Reindeer and Santa Claus is Comin' to Town, the 1973 Chuck Jones holiday special, A Very Merry Cricket and the sequel Frosty Returns which aired on CBS in 1992.
 In 1998, Sony Wonder and Golden Books Family Entertainment released the special on VHS, and also paired it with these other Rankin/Bass Christmas specials including Cricket on the Hearth in the separate Holiday Classics Collection box sets.

-DVD and Blu-ray

 The special was also released on DVD by Sony Wonder and Golden Books Family Entertainment in 2001 and Classic Media in 2002 and 2004, and by Genius Entertainment in 2007.
 Vivendi Entertainment re-released it on DVD and for the first time on Blu-ray on October 12, 2010, and on the DVD/Blu-ray combo pack on November 6, 2012.
 Most DVD releases also include Frosty Returns.
 On September 8, 2015, Classic Media re-released both the special and Santa Claus is Comin' to Town in their 45th Anniversary Collector's Edition on Blu-ray and DVD in addition to the 50th Anniversary release of Rudolph the Red-Nosed Reindeer in 2014.
 Universal Pictures Home Entertainment released a Deluxe Edition of the special, along with other specials on Blu-ray and DVD, on October 16, 2018.
+In 2022, Universal released the special in 4K Ultra HD as part of The Classic Christmas Specials Collection (with Rudolph the Red-Nosed Reindeer and Santa Claus Is Comin' to Town).

+Streaming

+DreamWorks Animation made the entire special available for free through its YouTube channel Mini Moments from 2017 to 2023.

+CBS's rights to the program did not include streaming rights, forcing the network to black out the special on all streaming platforms, including its own Paramount+ and feeds provided to cable and satellite alternatives such as YouTube TV and Hulu + Live TV.